Should NH allow hobby distilling of liquor?

 In a recent public hearing on this proposal, bill sponsor Rep. Scott Wallace testified in favor of the bill.
 Some of the other representatives on the committee raised concerns about home distillers poisoning themselves with methanol.
 Rep. Wallace explained that, since home brewers are not running businesses selling their liquor, they can afford to be picky; he said hobby distillers are cautioned by recipe books to play it safe and dispose of all but the “heart” of the distillation batch, which should be free from toxic chemicals.
 A representative of the NH Liquor Commission also spoke at the hearing, stating that the Commission was “neutral” on whether or not the bill passes.

 The full New Hampshire House will vote on HB 416 in the coming weeks.

 Update January 2022: The House of Representatives voted to send HB 416 to "interim study," essentially a polite way of killing a bill in an election year.
-The proposal may come back as a new bill next year.

 You can follow the fate of the bill along with other legislation regarding beer, wine, and liquor on our website, here.